connorslade/sdr-workshop/notes.md

   - SDR++
 - Project ideas:
   - Decode a FM radio station to audio (week 2)
-  - Decode binary data from a basic PSK (week 3 or 4)
+  - Decode binary data from a basic FSK (week 3 or 4)

 ## Links